MaterializeInc/materialize/doc/user/content/get-started.md

 **Next steps**

-When you're done with this guide, you can move on to the [end-to-end demos](/demos/) to learn how to use Materialize with other external systems for different use cases.
+When you're done with this guide, you can move on to the [case-specific quickstarts](/quickstarts/) to learn how to use Materialize with other external systems for different use cases.